-RICHARD LEE GRAY (1992): He has committed himself since the 1970s to serve the needs of the African American gay and lesbian community.
+RICHARD LEE GRAY (1992): A professional social worker, he has committed himself since the 1970s to serve the needs of the African American gay and lesbian community.
 He has also developed and presented educational programs for gay and lesbian youth dealing with sexuality and health, as well as an African American LGBT photo exhibit, "We Are Here!"